WGCEO/Portfolio/README.md

 }
 ```

-- When you release your finger, you will get the coordinates to add / delete effect and give it to the text view.
+- When user release fingers, you will get the ranges to add / delete effect and give it to the textview.
 ```swift
 private func setAttributes(with addRanges: [NSRange], removeRanges: [NSRange) {
 	for addRange in unionAddRange {